CMASCenter/pcluster-cmaq/docs/user_guide_pcluster/pcluster/cost-allocation-tags.md

 If you need different values, you need to create a new cluster and delete the old one.

+### Exploring Tags in Cost Explorer
-### It takes 24 hours for the cost data to appear in the Cost Explorer.
+It takes 24 hours for the cost data to appear in the Cost Explorer.
 Once 24 hours has elapsed check the AWS Website Cost Explorer and select by tags.

+### AWS Tutorial on creating Pcluster with Slurm Accounting

+<a href="https://docs.aws.amazon.com/parallelcluster/latest/ug/tutorials_07_slurm-accounting-v3.html">Creating a cluster with Slurm accounting</a>